V-Sekai/manuals/decisions/20241210-vsekai-charter.md

 We suspect the need exists for an open alternative to other competing walled gardens.
 While many VR platforms are currently free to use and advertise minimal privacy features, there is no guarantee that popular platforms will remain free or private forever: for example, a widely used product could be acquired by a corporation with different goals.

-Additionally, we see the potential for a customizable, open platform to be used within enterprises and to build the foundation for games or other content that share needs with our platform, such as its VOIP or VR interaction features.
+Additionally, we see the potential for a customizable, open platform to be used within enterprises and to build the foundation for games or other content that share needs with our platform, such as its VOIP or virtual reality interaction features.

 **Are you looking for any teammates?
 If so, please indicate what skills or roles you seek.**